This section describes the main ingredient of the on-chain Cartesi Compute infrastructure.

 _templateHash will be calculated by the developer during the phase of constructing the off-chain machine (target development), as explained in detail in the Cartesi Machine command line section.

 _outputPosition should contain the exact position of the output drive within the Cartesi Machine's address space, so that the blockchain code can retrieve the results.
-When constructing the off-chain machine, the developer has freedom to chose where the output drive will be positioned, however drives are by default placed in pre-determined positions, as described in the Cartesi Machine section.
+When constructing the off-chain machine, the developer has freedom to choose where the output drive will be positioned, however drives are by default placed in pre-determined positions, as described in the Cartesi Machine section.
 The first one, representing the root file system, is set to start at the beginning of the second half of the machine's address space (address

 0x8000000000000000), whereas subsequent drives are separated by 260 bytes, therefore being positioned at addresses